Academic Catalog

 Recognize key issues involved in business ethics and organizational responsibilities in workforce planning.

-and international issues in workforce planning.
+Compare and contrast US and international issues in workforce planning.

 3 Credits3 Weekly Lecture Hours